Padamshree/google-homepage/README.md

 So you're welcome to stay away.

-And if you absolutely must, visit here :- Bye
+And if you absolutely must, visit here :- https://padamshree.github.io/google-homepage/